itplr-kosit/xrechnung-testsuite/doc/development.md

   ant -v -Dvalidator.configuration.project.dir=/home/renzo/projects/validator-configuration-xrechnung clean dist
   ```

+### Publish

 * Tag the last commit according to the following naming rule:
-   `release-${date-of-scheduled-release-e.g. 2026-01-31}`
+   `v${date-of-scheduled-release-e.g. v2026-01-31}`
   e.g.
-  `git tag release-2026-01-31 && git push origin release-2026-01-31`
+  `git tag v2026-01-31 && git push origin v2026-01-31`

-### Publish

-* Draft a new release at https://github.com/itplr-kosit/xrechnung-testsuite/releases/new
+* The tag will trigger a release pipeline and create a GitLab release
-  * Choose the git tag
-* Add a release title of the following scheme: `Testsuite release compatible with XRechnung ${spec.version.full} in version ${testsuite.release.version}`.
 * Copy & paste the high quality changelog entries for this release from CHANGELOG.md.
-* Upload distribution zip and tick mark this release as a `pre-release`.
-* Check everything is ok, then uncheck pre release.
+* The release title should follow this scheme: `Testsuite release compatible with XRechnung ${spec.version.full} in version ${testsuite.release.version}`.
+* Publish the new release in GitHub

 ### Post-Release